BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 Enter Password:
 <snip>

-*Evil-WinRM* PS The term 'Invoke-Expression' is not recognized as the name of a cmdlet, function, script file, or operable program.
-Check the spelling of the name, or if a path was included, verify that the path is correct and try again.\n    + CategoryInfo          : ObjectNotFound: (Invoke-Expression:String) [], CommandNotFoundException\n    +
+*Evil-WinRM* PS The term 'Invoke-Expression' is not recognized as the name of a cmdlet, function, script file, or operable program......
 ```

 After lots of troubleshooting and attempting to escape a restricted shell, I just decided to use crackmapexec.
 Combine Windows post-exploitation skills to loot for credentials and exploit the local machine further